ksokolic/MantilDocs/docs/commands/mantil_stage_use.md

 ### USAGE
 ```
-  mantil stage use &lt;stage&gt;
+  mantil stage use <stage>
 ```
 ### ARGUMENTS
 ```
-  &lt;stage&gt;  Name of the stage which will be default.
+  <stage>  Name of the stage which will be default.
 ```
 ### GLOBAL OPTIONS
 ```